-After processing, remove the jars from the canner and place them on a dry towel on the countertop away from drafts.
-Leave 1 to 2 inches of space between the jars to allow for even cooling.
-Do not invert the jars or cover them with a cloth.
-Allow jars to cool naturally for 12 to 24 hours before checking the seals.
+After processing, remove jars from the canner and place a dry towel on the countertop and away from drafts.
+Leave 1 to 2 inches of space between jars to allow for even cooling.
+Do not retighten bands.
+Do not invert the jars or cover with a cloth.
+Allow the jars to cool naturally.
+Check the seals no earlier than 12 hours, but no later than 24 hours.